-Using the Switch Management Utility
+Using the Edge Smart Switch Management Utility

-The Management Utility allows you to do the following:
+The Web Smart Management Utility allows you to do the following:

-- You can easily discover supported TRENDnet web smart and edge smart switches on your network using the discover feature. - You can modify the IP address settings, change the admin password, and upgrade firmware for multiple switches.
+- You can easily discover all TRENDnet web smart switches on your network using the discover feature. - You can modify the IP address settings, change the admin password, and upgrade firmware for multiple switches.